a-was/amqp-connector.ts/README.md

 ## Description

 Easy in use class for making AMQP connections in [deno](https://deno.land)
+You need to add `--allow-net` flag for this to work
 Dependences: [amqp](https://deno.land/x/amqp)

 ## Usage